fbpx

 1-2 Hours (intermediate)

-Modular for the Masses will guide you through the process of building your choice of effect module.
+Juanito from Modular for the Masses will guide you through the process of building your choice of effect or sequencer module.

-The folks at Befaco will guide you through the process of building one of their many incredible modules.
+Abe from AI Synthesis will guide you through the process of building one of 4 different mixer modules.

 PLEASE NOTE: Sponsorship, Exhibit Registration and Event Admission are separate transactions.